 The Eucharist is celebrated in the parish every day, Monday-Saturday at 8:00 AM.

-Celebrations for Sunday begin with the 4 PM Vigil Mass on Saturday afternoon and continue on Sunday at 9:30 AM, 12:30 PM [Spanish] and 6:00 PM.
+Celebrations for Sunday begin with the 4 PM Vigil Mass on Saturday afternoon and continue on Sunday at 9:30 AM, 12:30 PM [Spanish].
 Holy Days of Obligation have Mass schedules particular to the day.

 Children are prepared for their First Holy Communion in the second grade through the Religious Education Program.
 Teenagers and Adults are prepared for their First Holy Communion through the RCIA Program.

 Come join us in communion around the Lord’s Table.